 Books, Library and Supplies

 Students may search for textbook information by term on the Worldwide Master Textbook & Materials List site.
 This list should be checked first when searching for course materials.
-Online, EagleVision Home, and certain classroom books may be purchased through the Bookstore site.
-The Bookstore does not carry books for all courses at this time.
-Please consult your advisor, campus or the bookstore directly for any questions when ordering textbooks.
+Online, EagleVision Home, and certain classroom books may be purchased through the Worldwide Bookstore site.
+The Worldwide Bookstore does not carry all materials for all courses at this time.
+Please consult your advisor, campus or the Worldwide Bookstore directly at email@example.com for any questions when ordering materials.